WHAT IS LYMPHEDEMA

 Lymphedema is a buildup of protein-rich fluid which usually causes arm or leg swelling but may affect other parts of the body as well.
 The lymphatic system is like the plumbing system for the body.
 It is responsible for draining excess bodily fluid.
 When some of this plumbing system is damaged or removed, a backup may occur.
 The swelling does not easily subside with elevation of the limb or by taking medication.
 Treatment provided by our certified therapists will prevent your condition from worsening and will give you the education and training to manage your condition long term.

-Patients may be born with lymphedema (primary) or can develop symptoms anytime throughout their life.
+Patients may be born with lymphedema (primary) or can develop swelling and other symptoms anytime throughout their life.
 Primary lymphedema can be caused by congenital problems or genetically inherited.
 Patients may develop lymphedema due to axillary node removal, sentinel node biopsy, radiation therapy, peripheral vascular disease, blood clots (DVT), surgery, phlebitis, or repeated skin infections (cellulitis).
 This is known as secondary lymphedema.

 - Heaviness, achiness, or tingling of the arm or leg

 - Jewelry or clothing may begin to feel tighter than normal